Meet The Staff

 Amanda Sandoval, Assistant Director of Prevention Services for High Point, began her professional journey at Bridgewater State University (BSU) in 2012.
 During her final semester working towards her Bachelors of Science in Psychology, minor in Sociology, Sandoval was hired as an intern at BAMSI’s Cope Center in Brockton, MA.
 The Cope Center, which serves as a Naloxone pilot site, inspired Sandoval’s passion of working with individuals struggling with substance use disorders.

 After graduating from BSU, Sandoval began her career by working as a part time Administrative Assistant for the Brockton Mayor’s Opioid Overdose Prevention Coalition with a single grant.
-Over the past four years, her natural ability to develop authentic relationships with community members and her hardworking nature allowed her to quickly move to her current role as the Assistant Director of the Brockton Area Opioid Abuse Prevention Collaborative (BAOAPC) and Prevention Services for High Point.
+Over the past four years, her natural ability to develop authentic relationships with community members and her hardworking nature allowed her to quickly move to her current role as the Assistant Director of the Brockton Area Prevention Collaborative (BAPC) and Prevention Services for High Point.
 In her current role, Sandoval oversees five substance use prevention grants addressing nine communities in Plymouth County, Massachusetts.
 Sandoval has combined her skills and experience with her self-motivated and dedicated personality to develop and strengthen prevention related initiatives across southeastern Massachusetts.

-Amanda’s natural ability to develop authentic relationships with community partners and her hardworking nature has allowed for the Collaborative’s work to expand immensely.
 Amanda’s creativity is an integral part to these grant funded prevention initiatives.
 Outside of the office Amanda can be found spending time with her friends and family, including her daughter, taking photographs, and spending time outdoors.

 Anna Dowd, MA

 While completing her undergraduate degree, Anna completed a job shadow program for New Hope Domestic Violence program in Attleboro.
 In addition, Anna was a co-author at Bridgewater State University on a research study that tested the manipulation of partner-objectification.
 After completing her Bachelor Degree, Anna immediately began to pursue her Master’s degree in Clinical Psychology.
 In May of 2015, Anna accepted a Master’s level clinical internship at the Men’s Addiction Treatment Center and was hired as a per diem clinician in January of 2016.
 Upon completing her Master’s in May of 2016, Anna became an Inpatient Psychiatric Clinician at High Point Hospital in Middleboro, MA.
+Since February of 2017, Anna has worked as a Primary Care Clinician at Bridgewater State Hospital, combining her passion for working with those affected by substance use disorder with her clinical training in psychology and mental health counseling.

 Anna is able to combine her clinical skills and drive to help those impacted by substance use disorder to contribute to the prevention services department.
 In addition to this, Anna brings a variety of talents to the team, including her ability to analyze and sort data and her grant writing skills.
 She is thorough and timely, and her attention to detail is unmatched.
 Anna’s work ethic is admirable, and her listening skills allow her to develop trust with individuals in the community.
 When Anna isn’t working she’s usually eating popcorn, attending concerts, and daydreaming about her next tattoo.